Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 #### Step 21

-**Rerun** the bot and type "!ping" to any channel the bot can read and it will promptly respond with "Pong!".
+**Rerun** the bot and type "!ping" to any channel the bot can read, and it will promptly respond with "Pong!".
 Congratulations, you have successfully created your first command and expandable command system.
 If we need to add a new command, we just simply add another mapping to `commands` in the `static` block that we made in step 18.

 ***

 ### Adding Music
-Now that we know how to implement commands, let's add a few more with the added ability to playback music.
+Once we know how to implement commands, let's add a few more with the added ability to playback music.
 This section will cover how to make our bot join a voice channel and how to playback audio from a YouTube link.

 ***